Read up on the pros, cons, and details of short-term auto insurance in New Mexico.

 If you want some flexibility as far as your car insurance is concerned, you could consider a temporary car insurance policy.
 However, short-term car insurance is rare for a few reasons.

-Some many insurers don't provide policies for fewer than six months.
+Some insurers don't provide policies for fewer than six months.
 Since car insurance is legally required in most states, there's some risk associated with swapping policies every month.
 You also run the risk of having holes in your car insurance record by swapping policies frequently, resulting in more expensive prices in the future.

 Thankfully, auto insurance contracts commonly run only six months.
 This hasty turnaround allows car insurance companies to frequently “re-rate” — or recalculate — your premium considering your up-to-date driving history and personal profile.